 The University's Coat of Arms comprises several elements.
 The shield, which is divided into UNBC's colours of green and gold, contains three elements.
 The open book, which is a traditional symbol of learning, is flanked by two ravens, which are hardy, resident birds of the north, symbols of wisdom in some First Nations traditions, and recognized as amongst the most intelligent of birds by ornithologists.
-Below these elements is a young coniferous tree with roots, which symbolizes growth, and represents both the dominant flora of the north and the back the dominant flora of the north and the backbone of the northern economy.
+Below these elements is a young coniferous tree with roots, which symbolizes growth, and represents both the dominant flora of the north and the backbone of the northern economy.